 Don't Invite Foodborne Illnesses to the Holiday Table

-Babies, children, pregnant women, older adults and people with compromised immune systems are at greater risk for these illnesses, but everyone who eats is at risk.
-Prevention is the best strategy.
+Babies, children, pregnant women, older adults, and people with compromised immune systems are at greater risk for these illnesses, but anyone who eats improperly handled food is potentially vulnerable.

-The Florida Department of Health in Pasco County (DOH-Pasco) urges everyone to practice food safety as part of its public health mission, but the message is timely now as holiday meals in November and December are planned.
+The Florida Department of Health urges everyone to practice food safety as part of its public health mission, and the message is timely now as planning for holiday meals in November and December takes place.
 Microorganisms can cause diseases that ruin holiday gatherings; safe cooking and storage practices can prevent them.

 Use these tips to keep your holidays happy and healthy for all:

-- Wash hands, utensils and surfaces often, especially before and after preparing food.
+- Wash hands, utensils, and surfaces frequently, especially after handling raw foods.

 - Cook foods to proper internal temperatures.
 A food thermometer is a smart investment and an essential piece of kitchen equipment.

 - The dirty dishes can wait, but the leftovers can’t.
 Refrigerate or freeze all perishables within two hours, even if you want to allow people to continue snacking.

 Call the U.S. Department of Agriculture’s Meat and Poultry Hotline, 1-888-MPHotline (888-674- 6854) for more information about safe practices.
 USDA has more information on foodborne illnesses on its website here, Have A Food-Safe Holiday Season | USDA.
 For more information, please call your local Florida Department of Health office: